bortkoP/oslfrobot.github.io/README.md

 # One sensor line follower robot

-Website about one sensor line follower robot, that can also avoid objects and have automatic calibration.
+[Website](https://oslfrobot.github.io) about one sensor line follower robot, that can also avoid objects and have automatic calibration.

+[Here](http://oslfrobot.wz.sk) is old version of website...